Nimaoth/Nev/docs/lsp.md

 ## Installation

-Languages currently have to be installed manually.
-If you already have language servers installed through another editor (e.g. VSCode, NeoVim etc.) then you should be able to use that version aswell.
+Language servers currently have to be installed manually.
+If you already have a language server installed through another editor (e.g. VSCode, NeoVim etc.) then you should be able to use that version aswell.

 ## Configuration